wwpass/passhub/InstallingPassHubOnUbuntu18.04.md

 ## Step 8: Test PassHub

 Open your web browser and navigate to the address of your PassHub server.
 You should see the PassHub main page with the authentication QR code.
-If your computer has WWPass Security Pack installed, you will also see a button to log in with hardware WWPass PassKey under the QR code.
+If your computer has WWPass Security Pack installed, you will also see a button to log in with hardware WWPass Key under the QR code.

 ## Step 9: Site administrator